-Designed to provide students with the knowledge and skills necessary to successfully plan, implement, and troubleshoot a Microsoft Windows Active Directory directory service infrastructure.
+Designed to provide students with the knowledge and skills necessary to successfully plan, implement, and troubleshoot a Microsoft server network infrastructure.
 The course focuses on forest and domain structure, Domain Name System (DNS), site topology and replication, organizational unit structure and delegation of administration, Group Policy, and user, group, and computer account strategies.

-Prerequisites: COPR 2246 with grade of C or better or permission of instructor.
-Offered: On demand.
+Prerequisites: COPR 2246 with grade of C or better or permission of Division Dean.